borntofrappe/game-development/Games/Bang Bang/Terrain/README.md

 Here I explore how to create the terrain for the eventual game.

-## Flat line
+## Line

 Render a line by connecting a series of points.
 This allows to later create holes by modifying the `y` coordinates of consecutive points.

-## Trigonometric holes
+## Holes

 Include holes in the form of a series of points with varying `y` coordinates.
 The value is modified through the `sin` function and considering the range `[math.pi, 0]`, describing a counter-clockwise arc.

-## Normal distribution
+## Hill

-Alter the default flat line to draw a hill.
+Alter the default terrain to draw a hill.
 The idea is to use the result of a function returning the value for a normal distribution.

 ```lua
 function getNormalDistribution(x, mu, sigma)